 Why Worry About Home Window Condensation?

 Droplets indicate variation in moisture in the air.
-This can be a trigger for allergies, respiratory conditions like asthma, and various types of mold or mildew.
+Moist air can be a trigger for allergies, respiratory conditions like asthma, and various types of mold or mildew.
 Where this moisture variation is present, it can even affect other things in the room – for example, paper and fabric can collect water droplets and start to feel “wet” to the touch.

 While condensation itself doesn’t seem like a big deal, the things associated with it can be.
 Even when driving, condensation can get in the way of a driver’s sight.
+This is much more common in the winter months as well.

 1. Window Chemical Solutions